pymupdf/PyMuPDF/docs/glossary.rst

         Abbreviation for cross-reference number: this is an integer unique identification for objects in a PDF.
 There exists a cross-reference table (which may physically consist of several separate segments) in each PDF, which stores the relative position of each object for quick lookup.
 The cross-reference table is one entry longer than the number of existing object: item zero is reserved and must not be used in any way.
 Many PyMuPDF classes have an *xref* attribute (which is zero for non-PDFs), and one can find out the total number of objects in a PDF via :meth:`Document.xref_length` *- 1*.

+.. data:: fontsize

+        When referring to font size this metric is measured in points where 1 inch = 72 points.

 .. data:: resolution

         Images and :ref:`Pixmap` objects may contain resolution information provided as "dots per inch", dpi, in each direction (horizontal and vertical).
 When MuPDF reads an image from a file or from a PDF object, it will parse this information and put it in :attr:`Pixmap.xres`, :attr:`Pixmap.yres`, respectively.
 If it finds no meaningful information in the input (like non-positive values or values exceeding 4800), it will use "sane" defaults instead.
 The usual default value is 96, but it may also be 72 in some cases (e.g. for JPX images).